LeVarS/Python-ATM/README.md

 # Python-ATM
 ATM Software is an academic project developed in Python scripting language which resembles the existing ATM (Automatic Teller Machine) software.
+This project is built using the Django framework

 ### 1. How to Run the website
 If Python and Django is already installed on your machine skip to step 2